End-to-End Ceramic Additive Manufacturing Expertise

-We turn your CAD data into high-performance ceramic components through a robust, scalable, and fully controlled additive manufacturing process.
-Since 2018, we have produced technical ceramics in series and mastered every step of the ceramic AM process chain, from digital design to sintering and qualification.
-Coming from the Bosch Group, we draw on more than 100 years of ceramic-manufacturing and sintering expertise, which we have integrated into our modern processes at Sinto Advanced Ceramics.
+Since 2018, we have been producing technical ceramics in series and have built extensive experience across the entire process chain, from digital component design through manufacturing to sintering and quality assurance.
+With our roots in the Bosch Group, we draw on more than 100 years of expertise in ceramic manufacturing and sintering, which we have transferred into our production environment at Sinto Advanced Ceramics.

-As experts for experts, we support you in optimizing your component design to fully leverage the advantages of ceramic additive manufacturing.
-Explore our ceramic AM workflow and evolving material portfolio.
+As experts for experts, we work closely with you to help you fully leverage the potential of ceramic additive manufacturing for your application.
+Explore our process chain and material portfolio.

 The Process Chain: